medialab/ricardo_data/README.md

 ```
 $ python flows.py deduplicate
 ```
-This script outputs a sqlite database and a flows_deduplicated.csv
+This script outputs a sqlite database and RICardo_trade_flows_deduplicated.csv.
+Those deduplicated data are the one used into our data exploration website.

 # Repository structure